- Eligibility Criteria for Buying a New EC

 Citizenship Requirement: At least one other member of the family nucleus in the application must be a Singapore citizen.
 An SPR household is not allowed to purchase a new EC.

-Income Ceiling: The total gross monthly household income of the applicants must not exceed S$16,000.
+Income Ceiling: The applicants' gross monthly household income must not exceed S$16,000.

-Under the executive condo eligibility regulations, single Singaporeans are only eligible to purchase an EC under the Joint Singles Scheme where the applicant and up to 3 other single (unmarried, divorced, or widowed) co-applicants can jointly purchase an EC unit.
+Under the executive condo eligibility regulations, single Singaporeans are only eligible to purchase an EC under the Joint Singles Scheme where the applicant and up to 3 other single co-applicants (unmarried, divorced, or widowed) can jointly buy an EC unit.
 However, they must meet the following additional criteria:

 Minimum Age: All applicants must be at least 35 years old.